enso-org/enso-archive/doc/design/runtime/unbounded-recursion.md

 - As shown above, the code becomes an order of magnitude slower within the space of a single stack.
-- Continuation passing is a bad match for the Graal execution style as it requires the allocation of a new `CallTarget` for every continuation.
-This means that it gains no benefit from the inbuilt caching mechanisms, and can increase memory pressure significantly through all the allocations.
 - It may be difficult to maintain a mapping from the original code to the CPS'd execution.
 This would greatly impact our ability to use the debugging and introspection tools which are necessary for implementing Enso Studio.